ost-ing/is31fl32xx/README.md

 # is31fl32xx
-A rust-embedded driver for the Lumissil Microsystems IS31FL32xx LED driver
+A rust-embedded driver for the Lumissil Microsystems IS31FL32xx LED driver, using `embedded-hal 1.0.0` traits.

 - https://crates.io/crates/is31fl32xx